A priori, a posteriori

 Modelling

-In machine learning and pattern recognition, and the models and math that backs it, a priori refers to factual/good/positive examples that make for supervised learning.
+In machine learning and pattern recognition, and the models and math that backs it, a priori refers to examples that make for supervised learning (examples that are implicitly taken to be factual/good/positive).

 (and a posteriori often short for 'a posteriori estimation' based on it)